History

 Michael Davitt portrait circa 1878

-Davitt’s father managed to find temporary lodging for his family.
-However, after only two days here, they were evicted for a second time, when it was discovered that Michael had the measles.
-Davitt’s father then set up a tent against a wall and James Bonner, a worker from County Armagh, took the sick child and family into his house, even though he had four small children of his own.
+When they arrived in England, Martin Davitt found temporary lodging for his family.
+After only two days, they were evicted again when Michael fell ill with measles.
+A kind worker named James Bonner, from County Armagh, took the family into his home, even though he already had four small children of his own.

 Michael’s Childhood and Early Work Experiences